The 3D Euler equations with inflow, outflow and vorticity boundary conditions: Function spaces and the Biot-Savart law

-for all $p \in (1, \iny)$.
-In each case, the final term can be replaced by $C \norm{\uu}_H$, and $\uu = K[\bomega]$ corresponds to $\UU \equiv 0$ and $\uu_c \equiv 0$. \end{lemma} \begin{proof} The first three inequalities follow from \cref{L:KRegular}.
-The fourth inequality follows from the third and \Poincares inequality, since elements of $H$ have mean zero. \cref{L:TamingHc} allows us to replace each of the final terms by $C \norm{\uu}_H$. \end{proof}
+for all $p \in (1, \iny)$, whenever the norms on the right-hand side are finite.
+In each case, $\UU$ can be replaced by $\VV$ and the final term can be replaced by $C \norm{\uu}_H$. \end{lemma} \begin{proof} For the two inequalities see, for instance, \cite{Paper1}. \cref{L:TamingHc} allows us to replace each of the final terms by $C \norm{\uu}_H$. \end{proof}

-In \cref{S:InvariantSet}, we will require a bound on $\norm{\uu}_{C^{N + 1}(Q)}$ that is better than just $M$ of \cref{e:M}.
-To obtain such a bound, first observe that